jacobobryant/biff/slate/source/index.html.md

 ```

 This will create a minimal CRUD app which demonstrates most of Biff's features.
 Run `./task dev` to start the app on localhost:8080.
+Whenever you save a file,
+Biff will:

-Clojure files will be
+ - Evaluate any changed Clojure files
-evaluated whenever you save them, and static HTML and CSS files will also be
+ - Regenerate static HTML and CSS files
-regenerated.
+ - Run tests

 You can connect your editor to nREPL port 7888.
 There's also a `repl.clj` file
 which you can use as a scratch space.